A Buyers’ and Sellers’ Guide to Contingent Offers

 Accepting a contingent offer from a buyer can be a little bit like gambling: You have to bet that what the buyer wants to happen, will happen in order for the sale to go through.
 Your Realtor can help you determine the likelihood of the contingencies being completed on time and the sale proceeding.

 You can also accept another offer while in this active contingent period.
-However, as the National Association of REALTORS states, your Realtor must disclose your previously accepted contingent offer to any other buyers' agents.
+However, your realtor must disclose your previously accepted contingent offer to any other buyers' agents.

 ‧ ‧ ‧ ‧ ‧